EdM in Teaching English to Speakers of Other Languages

 Most of the domestic students who enroll in the program are interested in teaching English to adults in college, community, and other programs in the United States and abroad.
 Students may also use this training to teach English as a foreign language to younger learners in primary and secondary schools abroad.
 International students returning to their home countries teach English as a foreign language at a variety of levels.

-Students in the program are required to take courses in linguistic theory, applied English grammar, language acquisition, methodology of teaching English to speakers of other languages, research methodology, and two approved electives, chosen from options such as inter-cultural communication, computer-assisted language learning, language program management, and applied phonology.
-Candidates are also required to complete a semester of supervised student teaching (for native speakers of English) or guided observation (for non-native speakers of English) in a field setting that matches their particular interests.
+Students in the program are required to take courses in linguistic theory, applied English grammar, language acquisition, methodology of teaching English to speakers of other languages, research methodology, and two approved electives, chosen from options such as intercultural communication, computer-assisted language learning, language program management, and applied phonology.
+Candidates are also required to complete a semester of supervised practicum (for native speakers of English) or guided observation (for non-native speakers of English) in a field setting that matches their particular interests.
 BU’s program in Teaching English to Speakers of Other Languages produces innovative teachers well versed in both theoretical and applied teaching principles.